MrazzKa/rocmpilot/README.md

 ---

-## 📖 Description
+## Description
 **ROCmPilot** is a specialized, fine-tuned AI code migration assistant designed to help developers, ML engineers, and MLOps/DevOps professionals seamlessly migrate CUDA-first AI workloads to **AMD ROCm** environments.

-When migrating from NVIDIA GPUs to AMD Instinct™ GPUs (like the MI300X), developers often encounter hidden hurdles: hardcoded `cuda:0` devices, CUDA-specific Docker base images, NVIDIA-only PyTorch extensions (like older versions of `bitsandbytes` or `flash-attn`), and opaque runtime errors.
+When migrating from NVIDIA GPUs to AMD Instinct accelerators (like the MI300X), developers often encounter hidden hurdles: hardcoded `cuda:0` devices, CUDA-specific Docker base images, NVIDIA-only PyTorch extensions, and opaque runtime errors.

-General LLMs often give generic, unhelpful answers when dealing with niche ROCm issues.
+General LLMs often provide generic, unhelpful answers when dealing with niche ROCm issues.
 ROCmPilot is fine-tuned specifically on a dataset of CUDA-to-ROCm migration scenarios to provide **concrete fixes, verification commands, and environment-specific debugging steps.**

 ---

-## 🎯 Problem & Solution
+## Problem & Solution
-**The Problem:** The AI ecosystem is heavily biased towards CUDA.
+**The Problem:** The AI ecosystem currently has a strong bias towards CUDA.
 Moving workloads to AMD hardware is highly cost-effective and performant, but developers often lack the domain knowledge to troubleshoot PyTorch ROCm builds, vLLM serving configurations, or Docker container migrations.

 **The Solution:** ROCmPilot analyzes Python code, runtime error logs, and Dockerfiles to pinpoint CUDA assumptions and provides actionable ROCm-compatible replacements.

 ---

-## 🏆 Why this fits Track 2: Fine-Tuning on AMD GPUs
+## Track 2: Fine-Tuning on AMD GPUs
 We built a synthetic instruction dataset of 240+ common CUDA-to-ROCm migration issues.
 We then used **PEFT LoRA** to fine-tune `Qwen/Qwen2.5-Coder-1.5B-Instruct` directly on an **AMD Instinct MI300X** instance provided via the AMD Developer Cloud.
-This model is explicitly adapted to understand ROCm ecosystem quirks that general base models miss.
+This model is explicitly adapted to understand ROCm ecosystem quirks that general base models frequently miss.

 ---

-## ⚙️ Architecture & Tech Stack
+## Architecture & Tech Stack
 - **Compute Target:** AMD Instinct MI300X (AMD Developer Cloud)
 - **Base Model:** `Qwen/Qwen2.5-Coder-1.5B-Instruct`
 - **Fine-Tuning Method:** LoRA / PEFT using Hugging Face `transformers` and `trl`.